JaskRendix/loinc-code-validator-rs/README.md

 - Backend is tiny and easy to reason about
 - Axum routing is straight to the point
 - HTMX keeps the UI chill and server‑side
-- Typed structs mean no JSON guessing games
+- Strongly-typed NLM response structs eliminate JSON guessing games
+- Strict format validation guards prevent bad inputs from hitting the API
+- HTML templates are separated into dedicated files (`templates/`)
-- Ships as one binary, no circus
+- Ships as one binary with robust error handling and production-grade startup
-- Tests hit the usual edge cases
-- CI keeps things reproducible enough for a demo
+- Isolated WireMock tests keep the test suite fast and reliable

 ### **Limitations**
 Prototype vibes, not production vibes:

 - Fully depends on the NIH API being awake
-- Tests hit the live API, so they wobble
-- No real validation layer (everything goes straight to the API)
-- Logic, API calls, and HTML are all glued together
 - No template engine (just `include_str!`)
 - Only handles one code at a time